-- A therapy group

-- A 12-step program

-- A substitute for mental health counseling
+- A 12-step program - A substitute for mental health counseling

 One person having total responsibility for a support group is a plan bound to fail.
 It is expected that you are excited, motivated and passionate about creating this needed group.
 However, whether you have PD or not, you need to consider your own health and responsibilities.